-Name Data Type Long Name Units Description Parameter ATBD Source /gtx Each group contains the segments for one ground track.
-As ICESat-2 orbits the Earth, sequential transmit pulses illuminate six ground tracks on the surface of the Earth.
-The track width is approximately 14 meters.
-Each ground track is numbered, according to the laser spot number that generates a given ground track.
-Ground tracks are numbered from the left to the right in the direction of spacecraft travel as: 1L, 1R in the left-most pair of beams; 2L, 2R for the center pair of beams; and 3L, 3R for the right-most pair of beams. /gtx/heights Contains arrays of the param eters for each received photon. delta_time DOUBLE GPS elapsed time seconds The transmit time of a given photon, measured in seconds from the atlas_sdp_gps_epoch.
+Name Data Type Long Name Units Description Parameter ATBD Source /gtx Each group contai ICESat-2 orbits the illuminate six grou track width is app numbered, accord a given ground tra left to the right in in the left-most pa beams; and 3L, 3R /gtx/heights Contains arrays of the param eters for each received photon. delta_time DOUBLE GPS elapsed time seconds The transmit time of a given photon, measured in seconds from the atlas_sdp_gps_epoch.
 Use the metadata parameter atlas_sdp_gps_epoch to compute full GPS time.
 Note that multiple received photons associated with a single transmit pulse will have the same delta_time. pce_mframe_cnt UINT_4 PCE major frame counter counts The major frame counter is read from the digital flow controller in a given PCE card.
 The counter identifies individual major frames across diagnostic and science packets.
 Used as part of the photon ID.
 ATL02 ATL03, Section 7.4 ph_id_pulse INTEGER 4 laser pulse counter counts The laser pulse counter is part of photon ID and counts from 1 to 200 and is reset for each new major frame.
 ATL02 ATL03, Section 7.4 ph_id_count INTEGER 2 photon event counter counts The photon event counter is part of photon ID and counts from 1 for each channel until reset by laser pulse counter.
 ATL02 ATL03, Section 7.4

 Name Data Type Long Name Units Description Parameter ATBD Source ph_id_channel INTEGER 2 photon channel counts Channel number assigned for received photon event.
 This is part of the photon ID.
 Values 1 to 240 to span all channels and all detectors.
 For the A side detectors, values 1 to 60 are for rising edge PCE1 (1 to 20), PCE 2 (21 to 40) and PCE3 (41 to 60).
 Values 61 to 120 are for falling edge PCE1 (61 to 80), PCE 2 (81 to 100) and PC3 (101 to 120).
 For the B side detectors, values similarly span from 121 to 240.
 ATL03, Section 7.4 signal_conf_ph UINT_1_L E photon signal confidence counts Confidence level associated with each photon event selected as signal, per surface type (0-noise.
 1- added to allow for buffer but algorithm classifies as background, 2-low, 3-med, 4-high).
 Events not associated with a specific surface type have a confidence level of -1.
 Possible TEP events have a confidence level of -2 This parameter is a 5xN array where N is the number of photons in the granule, and the 5 rows indicate signal finding for each surface type (in order: land, ocean, sea ice, land ice and inland water).
-ATL03, Section 5, Conf dist_ph_across FLOAT distance off RGT meters Across-track distance projected to the ellipsoid of the received photon from the reference ground track.
+ATLO3, Section 5, Conf dist_ph_across FLOAT distance off RGT meters Across-track distance projected to the ellipsoid of the received photon from the reference ground track.
 This is based on the along-track segment algorithm described in section 3.1.
 ATL03, Section 3.1.2, Step 3